Łukasz Szumowski: Biography

 Born 3 June 1972 in Warsaw.
 In 1997 he finished studies at the Medical University of Warsaw, and later worked at the Institute of Cardiology in Warsaw's Anin osiedle, where he received a doctorate in 2002.
 Habilitated 26 January 2010.
 On 2 June 2016 he received the title of Professor of Medical Science.
 On 24 November 2016 he became an undersecretary of state in the Ministry of Science and Higher Education, directed at the time by Jarosław Gowin.
 He was responsible inter alia for the creation of the Institute of Medical Biotechnology.
 On 9 January 2018 he was appointed Minister of Health by Andrzej Duda, at the recommendation of Mateusz Morawiecki.
 He replaced Konstanty Radziwiłł.
 In the 2019 Polish Parliamentary election, he won election to the Sejm.
 Szumowski was Minister of Health during the COVID-19 pandemic in Poland.
 On 18 August 2020 he resigned from the position.
+On January 28, 2022, he resigned from his parliamentary mandate, and on February 1, 2022, he ceased to be a member of the Sejm.
+From February 1, 2022 to January 2024, he was the director of the Stefan Cardinal Wyszyński National Institute of Cardiology.

 He is the author of many medical publications, and is the editor in chief of "Heartbeat Journal".